aspose-font/Aspose.Font-Documentation/net/what-is-font/font-formats/_index.md

 ---
 ## Which font format to choose? ##

 There are pretty many font formats already.
-You may have heard such as ttf, woff, woff2, open type, eot, type 1, and others.
+You may have heard such as `TTF`, `WOFF`, `WOFF2`, `OpenType`, `EOT`, `Type 1`, and others.
 The first questions that appear in mind when you see that many font formats are:
 - Why have they all been developed?
 - Which one should I use in my project?